Designer / Maker

 By repute the Minster and Parish Church of Saint Peter-at-Leeds (Leeds Minster), 1839-41 by Robert Dennis Chantrell (1793-1872)

 The present gates have features in common with some of the best known nineteenth-century iron work produced by Skidmore.
-Examples include the Lichfield Screen, 1855-61, the Hereford Screen, 1862 (now V&A) and the Albert Memorial, 1866-75.
+Examples, in addition to the Hereford Screen, include the Lichfield Screen, 1855-61 and the Albert Memorial, 1866-75.

 No physical or documentary evidence has been found to confirm the provenance of these gates.